Dave Chappelle: Season 3 problems

 Season 3 was scheduled to begin airing on May 31, 2005, but earlier in May, Chappelle surprised fans and the entertainment industry when he abruptly left during production and took a trip to South Africa.
 Chappelle said that he was unhappy with the direction the show had taken, and expressed in an interview with Time magazine his need for reflection in the face of tremendous stress.
 Chappelle said on Inside the Actors Studio that the death of his father seven years prior influenced his decision to go to South Africa.
 By throwing himself into his work, he had not taken a chance to mourn his father's death.
-He also said the rumors that he was in drug or psychiatric treatment only persuaded him to stay in South Africa.
+He also said the rumors that he was on drug or psychiatric treatment only persuaded him to stay in South Africa.

-In an interview with Oprah Winfrey that aired on February 3, 2006, Chappelle stated that burnout, losing his creative control, and a work environment that was uncomfortable, were some of the reasons he left the show.
+In an interview with Oprah Winfrey that aired on February 3, 2006, Chappelle stated that burnout, a loss of creative control, and a work environment that was uncomfortable, were some of the reasons he left the show.
 He did not rule out returning to Chappelle's Show to "finish what we started", but promised that he would not return without changes to the production.
-Chappelle expressed disdain at the possibility of his material from the unfinished third season being aired, saying that to do so would be "a bully move", and that he would not return to the show if Comedy Central were to air the unfinished material.
+Chappelle expressed disdain at the possibility of his material from the unfinished third season being aired, stating that to do so would be "a bully move", and that he would not return to the show if Comedy Central were to air the unfinished material.
 On July 9, 2006, Comedy Central aired the first episode of Chappelle's Show: The Lost Episodes.
 After the DVD release, Chappelle was interviewed by Anderson Cooper on CNN and reiterated he would not return to Chappelle's Show.
 An uncensored DVD release of the episodes was made available on July 25.

 Chappelle's abrupt departure from the show continues to be a focus of interviews and profiles of him and of his own comedy.
 His decision to quit the show meant walking away from a $50 million contract with Comedy Central and forming a rift with longtime collaborator Neal Brennan.
 The show still plays in syndication on several television networks, despite the relatively small number of episodes compared to most American syndicated television programs.
 In Bird Revelation, Chappelle draws an analogy between his departure and the book Pimp, the memoir of Iceberg Slim.